hariom09090/Logger/README.md

 ## Made with love by Hari Om

 I created this extension to help people save and manage their favorite links.
 I hope you find it useful!

-## Support

-If you have any questions or feedback, please feel free to contact me at